Chart Color Schemes

 The labour market in Hinchinbrook demonstrates typical performance when compared to similar areas across Australia

 Hinchinbrook has a skilled workforce with diverse sector representation.
-The unemployment rate was 3.6% in the past year.
+The unemployment rate was 3.6% in the past year, with an estimated employment growth of 5.0%.

-Employment growth was estimated at 5.5%.
-As of June 2025, 6841 residents were employed, with an unemployment rate of 3.6%, which is 0.6% below Greater Sydney's rate of 4.2%.
-Workforce participation was 54.0%, compared to Greater Sydney's 60.0%.
-Employment was concentrated in health care & social assistance, retail trade, and manufacturing.
+As of September 2025, 6,769 residents were employed, with an unemployment rate of 0.6% below Greater Sydney's rate of 4.2%.
+Workforce participation was at 54.0%, compared to Greater Sydney's 60.0%.
+Employment is concentrated in health care & social assistance, retail trade, and manufacturing, with notable concentration in manufacturing at 1.7 times the regional average.
+Professional & technical services had limited presence, with 5.0% employment compared to 11.5% regionally.

 Frequently Asked Questions - Employment